Barbara Gordon: In other media

 Dina Meyer starred as Barbara Gordon in the television series Birds of Prey (2002).
 It became the first adaptation to show the character's progression from Batgirl to Oracle, which included her paralysis at the hands of the Joker.
 Meyer commented on her character's complex history stating: "She's multidimensional.
 She was a former superhero.
 She was extremely active physically for years, fighting alongside Batman.
 The unfortunate incident with the Joker took away the use of her legs ... but rather than give up and throw in the towel, as she could've done so easily, she went and studied escrima (a martial art), got stronger in her mental state and, while helping out her father on a case one day, realized she had a knack for solving mysteries.
 And all of a sudden she became this computer genius."
 Overall, the series received criticism for its emphasis on aesthetics over plot.
 It aired for one season before receiving cancellation.
 In the fourth season of the TV series Arrow, after Felicity Smoak had a similar paralyzing injury, Oliver Queen gives her the codename Overwatch while commenting that "Oracle" was taken.
 Although in the comic books Barbara Gordon was never a member of the Teen Titans, she was slated to appear in the live-action Titans series, when originally proposed for TNT.
 This version of the character was to be a wheelchair-using computer expert, but not yet be known as Oracle.
 This series was subsequently redeveloped for DC Universe without the character.
 Barbara made her debut in the third season with Savannah Welch.
-The series depicted her as the Commissioner of the Gotham City Police Department and retired from her Batgirl persona after being paralyzed by the Joker.
+The series depicted her as the Commissioner of the Gotham City Police Department and retired from her Batgirl persona after an attack from Mr. Freeze that resulted in the death of her father.